mbestavros/workshops/command-line/README.md

 This will put the materials for this repository on your local computer.
 We'll be using them later.

+One final note: you'll be seeing a lot of commands in this workshop, some of them kind of long.
+You can choose to type them in manually or copy-paste them; if you choose the latter, you'll need to be aware that pasting in terminals uses a different keyboard shortcut than normal Ctrl+V sometimes.
+On Linux and Windows, you can paste into shells using Ctrl+Shift+V. Apple apparently doesn't change the shortcut, so that's nice.

 ## What is a terminal?
 A terminal, or command line, is a text-based interface for your computer.
 Instead of a mouse interacting with graphical elements on screen controlling what your computer does, a terminal accepts text-based commands line-by-line.
 You type in what you want to do (a command), press Enter, and the computer will do it.
 Most modern Unix-based systems will have a common set of commands available to accomplish most common actions you'd want to do on a computer; in fact, it's entirely possible to run these machines without ever using a GUI.